-In this case, Gray Matter was asked to solve a complex data problem and the solution involved collecting, storing and acting on data.
+In this case, Mobility@Work was asked to solve a complex data problem and the solution involved collecting, storing and acting on data.

-Once the team was able to do enough research to find the problem and provide the company with valuable insight into their operation, Gray Matter tested the solution to make sure it would bring value.
+Once the team was able to do enough research to find the problem and provide the company with valuable insight into their operation, Mobility@Work tested the solution to make sure it would bring value.

 Time and time again Mobility@Work clearly showed the savings for this energy company but the solution and service can be applied to many different fields.
 It’s about maximizing your usage of information to empower people to make better decisions, while making a process more efficient at the same time.